aokellermann/yaycache/README.md

 * checkupdates - print a list of pending updates without touching the system sync databases (for safety on rolling release distributions).

+* pacdiff - a simple pacnew/pacsave updater for /etc/.

 * paccache - a flexible package cache cleaning utility that allows greater control over which packages are removed.